-To enforce better collaboration and compliance of the established processes, you can define additional policies for movement of cards on the board.
+To enforce better collaboration and compliance with the established processes, you can define additional policies for the movement of cards on the board.

 Note: Based on the assigned role on the board, the user can view the Board Policies icon.

 - Select the policies you want to apply on the board: